mjbieren/Phylogenomics_klebsormidiophyceae/Scripts/7_Decontamination/README.md

 "plast_neg" for the Plastid set
 "kleb_pos" for Klebsormidiaceae positive (NIES-2285)
 ```
 This means, for example, that for every fasta header for bacteria, we now have bact_neg-n where n is the number.
-This is important since the step after the decontamination use these as a reference (you can decide on your own what the names are, but they have to be consistent and preferable without any spaces since a lot of programs can not interpret a space properly).
+This is important since the step after the decontamination uses these as a reference (you can decide on your own what the names are, but they have to be consistent and preferable without any spaces since a lot of programs can not interpret a space properly).

 Then simply use the commands:
 ```